 How to Find and Lower the Cash Break Even Point for Your Business

 Your cash breakeven point is how much money must come in each month for your business to break even.
-If your business earns less money than this amount, your business is in the red and losing money.
+If your business earns less money than this, your business is in the red and losing money.
+Earn more than your breakeven point, and you've earned a profit.

 Lowering your cash breakeven point allows your business to stay in business when income drops.
 A lower cash breakeven point, if kept low, will result in higher profits when income increases.